-This also created a potential for non-monotonicity, where adding new inference information would change name resolutions.
-The author decided that if the inference algorithm was well-defined and kept stable, and non-monotonicity of resolutions didn't occur, this would be sufficient for interoperability purposes.
+I decided that if the inference algorithm was well-defined and kept stable, this would be sufficient for interoperability purposes.
 In practice, the use of partially inferred type information in name resolution proved effective and stable and was kept throughout the evolution of F#.
 Type inference was eventually specified algorithmically in the language specification.

 Another design question was about nulls.
-The SML.NET system had "sanitised" all interop calls by inserting the Standard ML "option" type with tags SOME/NONE at all relevant points.
-In F#, the author decided not to do this:
+The question was not one of safety: like the JVM, the .NET runtime would itself perform null checks when values were accessed.
+Instead, it was a matter of program correctness.
+The SML.NET system had "sanitized" all interop calls by inserting the Standard ML "option" type with tags SOME/NONE at all relevant points.
+In F#, I decided not to do this: